mishagray/SwiftTask/README.md

 I haven't VALIDATED that it's faster.
 But those guys have Facebook have more time and money to test stuff than I do.
 So i did the same thing, and I'm trusting they are right.
 Of course, XCode 6 now debugs asynch dispatch "stack trace" just fine.

-So I also killed the idea of "immediate exeuction".
-The default queue is always dispatch_get_global_queue(DISPATCH_QUEUE_PRIORITY_DEFAULT, 0), so be careful about task blocks that you want to run in the Main Queue.
-(I added a "dependentTaskOnMainQueueWith")
+So I also killed "immediate execution".
+The default queue is always _dispatch_get_global_queue(DISPATCH_QUEUE_PRIORITY_DEFAULT, 0)_, so be careful about task blocks that you want to run in the Main Queue.
+If you want your task on the main queue just use _"dependentTaskOnMainQueueWith"_

 But Facebook didn't port "taskForCompletionOfAllTasks"!
 Which is crazy useful, if you want things to execute in parallel.
 So I ported that from Bolts.
 Cause maybe I over use it.